 · Enron has committed to provide the Universities (at Enron's expense) with the exact same detailed billing and metering information Enron has always agreed to provide under the agreement;

-· The Universities will save more than $60 million over the life of this contract, yet Enron has lost, and will lose, tens of millions while it continues to be a good corporate citizen and fulfill its obligations to the Universities.
+· The Universities will save more than $60 million over the life of this contract, yet Enron has lost, and will lose, significant amounts while it continues to be a good corporate citizen and fulfill its obligations to the Universities.

 Accordingly, the Universities should be completely indifferent about this switch.
 The reason they are not--and the sole reason they filed this suit--has nothing to do with these alleged harms.
 Rather, the Universities are speculating that the switch to utility service might affect their status under a Utilities Commission regulation that might--or might not--be enacted.
 (See Pltfs.
 Mem. at 13:27-14:11).

-Specifically, on February 1, the state legislature passed a bill that will suspend consumers' ability to contract with so-called "direct access" providers such as Enron as an alternative to utilities like PG&E and So Cal Edison (the "Utilities").
-The purpose of the bill is to ensure that the Utilities, which have been experiencing financial problems, will have a predictable supply of customers and revenue to pay off certain bond obligations.
-The bill left it to the Public Utilities Commission to issue a regulation determining when, and in what form, this restriction goes into effect.
+Specifically, on February 1, the state legislature passed a bill that may suspend consumers' ability to contract with so-called "direct access" providers such as Enron as an alternative to utilities like PG&E and So Cal Edison (the "Utilities"). [it’s really the state that they are trying to protect—let’s leave this out as it is a very esoteric and potentially misleading point.]
+The bill left it to the Public Utilities Commission to issue a regulation determining if, when, and in what form, this restriction goes into effect.
 No regulation has yet been enacted.
 The Universities speculate that the regulation will grandfather in consumers who are already receiving direct access electricity.
 The text of the bill says nothing about any such grandfather clause.
-The Universities further speculate that, because Enron elected to transfer certain Universy accounts to Utility service, the Universities will not fall within the (assumed) grandfather clause.
+The Universities further speculate that, because Enron elected to source the electricity for certain University accounts from the Utilities, the Universities will not fall within the (assumed) grandfather clause.

 This speculation cannot support injunctive relief.
 No one is sure when, or even if, this regulation will go into effect.
 There are ongoing lobbying efforts to alter or rescind the bill.
 Nor does anyone know what the final version will say--if passed--and whether it will even affect the Universities.
-Even if the Utilities Commission were to enact the regulation the Universities complain of, there is no way to tell how the regulation would be interpreted and applied or if the Universities would be permitted to enter into new direct access relationships absent Enron's actions in this case.
+Even if the Public Utilities Commission were to enact the regulation the Universities complain of, there is no way to tell how the regulation would be interpreted and applied or if the Universities would be permitted to enter into new direct access relationships absent Enron's actions in this case.
 (Dasovich Decl., Exh.
 A).
 Court after court has refused to enter injunctions based on what a government agency might do.

 Moreover, the parties' contract also specifically excludes liability for injuries resulting from actions taken by non-parties.
-It also prohibits causes of action predicated on an indirect injury.
-Any disadvantage that the Universities may suffer as a result of this hypothetical regulation would be caused by the State, not Enron.
+CITE It also prohibits causes of action predicated on an indirect injury.
+CITE Any disadvantage that the Universities may suffer as a result of this hypothetical regulation would be caused by the State, not Enron.
 Further, Enron's current actions thus cannot be deemed the proximate cause of this (possible) future injury.
 Finally, even if liability were found, the damages which the Universities allege are all quantifiable.

 Because plaintiffs cannot establish any tangible threat of irreparable harm, or even a breach of the parties agreement in the first place, their motion for a preliminary injunction should be denied.